HBRS-SDP/ss24-flightmare-simulation-parametrisation/README.md

 libzmq3-dev - lightweight messaging kernel (development files) libzmq5 - lightweight messaging kernel (shared library)
 ```
-From the messages above, it could be inferred that the package ***libzmq3-dev*** provides development files for the ZeroMQ messaging library, which might be what you're looking for.
+From the messages above, it could be inferred that the package ***libzmq3-dev*** provides development files for the ZeroMQ messaging library, which was what was needed.
 It was installed running the following command:
 ```
 sudo apt-get install libzmq3-dev
 ```